codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2023/codeporting-translator-cs2cpp-23-1.md

 ## Major Features ##

-1. Improved usability of `Aspose.Slides for C++` API for setter expressions.
+1. The usability of `Aspose.Slides for the C++` API for setter expressions has been improved.

 ## Minor fixes ##

-1. Fixed asposecpplib static build for Linux.
+1. Asposecpplib static build now works on Linux.
-1. Improved `CommentReplacementHelper` notifications.
+1. Notifications for `CommentReplacementHelper` have been improved.
-1. Fixed translator code generation for `ArrayOnStack` attribute.
+1. Fixed translator code generation for the `ArrayOnStack` attribute.
-1. Fixed crash in `for_each_member` mechanism.
+1. A crash in the `for_each_member` mechanism has been fixed.

 ## Full List of Issues Covering all Changes in this Release ##